I just saw the future of AR glasses with Lumus at CES 2023 — and it’s awesome

 If this is what using consumer AR lenses will be like, consider me sold.

-Be sure to check out Tom's Guide's complete CES coverage, as well as the winners of our Best of CES Awards
+Be sure to check out Tom's Guide's complete CES coverage, as well as the winners of our Best of CES Awards.

 Kate Kozuch is the managing editor of social and video at Tom’s Guide.
-She covers smartwatches, TVs and audio devices, too.
-Kate appears on Fox News to talk tech trends and runs the Tom's Guide TikTok account, which you should be following.
+She writes about smartwatches, TVs, audio devices, and some cooking appliances, too.
+Kate appears on Fox News to talk tech trends and runs the Tom's Guide TikTok account, which you should be following if you don't already.
 When she’s not filming tech videos, you can find her taking up a new sport, mastering the NYT Crossword or channeling her inner celebrity chef.